SergeySSmirnov/kohana-message/guide/message/index.md

 	Message::notice($message)
 	Message::warn($message)

-When you need to get a message you can:
+When you need to get a rendered message you can:

 	echo Message::display(); or
 	echo Message::render();